Laranjeiras: Explore the Rich Cultural Heritage

 Igreja do Bom Jesus dos Navegantes em Laranjeiras SE

-The Church of Bom Jesus dos Navegantes, perched on top of a hill, was handed over to the faithful in 1905 and attracts visitors who want a panoramic view of the city and the Cotinguiba riverbed.
+The Church of Bom Jesus dos Navegantes, located on a hill, was consecrated in 1905 and attracts visitors who want a panoramic view of the city and the Cotinguiba riverbed.

-As the place is a little remote, it’s best to contact the Secretariat of Culture and Tourism, which will book a time and appoint a person to accompany the visit (Walter Franco road, s/n, at the entrance to the town).
+As it’s a rather deserted place, it’s best to contact the Culture and Tourism Office, which will reserve a time and appoint someone to accompany you on your visit (Rod.
+Walter Franco, s/n, at the entrance to the city).

 4. Church of Our Lady of the Conception of Comandaroba